takelemerga/alx-higher_level_programming/0x10-python-network_0/README.md

 3. takes in a URL and displays all HTTP methods the server will accept

 4. takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response
+     - A header variable X-School-User-Id must be sent with the value 98

 5. takes in a URL, sends a POST request to the passed URL, and displays the body of the response
+     - A variable email must be sent with the value test@gmail.com
+     - A variable subject must be sent with the value I will always be here for PLD

 6. finds a peak in a list of unsorted integers